-- 1. Hold the hearing aid between your thumb and index finger, either above and below or on the sides. - 2.
+- 1. Hold the hearing aid between your thumb and index finger, either above and below or on the sides.
+For IIC, there is a dot on the top side of the shell to show orientation for insertion. - 2.
 Place the sound outlet portion into your ear canal.
 Turn the top part of the hearing aid gently backwards and forwards so that it tucks behind the fold of skin above your ear canal. - 3.
 Insert the hearing aid into your ear canal.
 Opening and closing your mouth may ease insertion.